0xNikilite/NekoRoX-v2/README.md

 All plugins and scripts retain their original licenses and credits.

-## License
+## license

 This theme configuration is provided as-is.
-Individual components have their own licenses - please refer to their respective documentation in the `user-components` folder.
+Individual components have their own licenses. <br>
+If you are an original creator or rights holder and have concerns about your work being included in this repository, **please contact me** and I will promptly address the issue.